When Do I Need a Business Lawyer for My Small Business?

 - Writing a business plan

-- Researching and picking a name for your business (previously trademarked business names can be researched online)
+- Researching and picking a name for your new business (you can search existing and trademarked business names online)

 - Reserving a domain name for your website

-- Creating a legal partnership agreement, limited liability company (LLC) operating agreement, or shareholder's agreement (see Choosing a Legal Structure)
+- Creating a legal partnership agreement, limited liability company (LLC) operating agreement, or shareholder's agreement (see Choosing a Business Structure)

 - Applying for an employer identification number (EIN), which you will need for employee tax purposes